7 Healthy Beverages You Should Drink During Pregnancy

 Image: Shutterstock

-A glass of milk a day can help you have a healthy lifestyle and stay fit.
+Each day, drinking a glass of milk during pregnancy can help you have a healthy lifestyle and stay fit.
 This holds true not just during pregnancy but also all through your life.
 If milk is not your cup of tea, you can try other milk-based drinks like smoothies or milkshakes that include the goodness of fruits and milk.
 You can also try buttermilk.
 All these drinks are full of calcium, protein, and vitamin B12 – all vital during pregnancy and for the growth of your unborn baby (4).

 5. Fruit Juices: